Chapter 44

 A QUICK REVIEW OF ISRAEL'S EXODUS FROM EGYPT

-THE CHILDREN OF ISRAEL CALLED UPON GOD TO DELIVER THEM FROM THEIR BONDAGE
+THE ISRAELITES CALLED UPON GOD TO DELIVER THEM FROM THEIR BONDAGE

 To refresh our memories let us read from,